Mnemonic3D/FLSunT1/Calibration Must Do's/Calibrate.md

-# Calibration for the T1 using my Modded print.cfg
+# Calibration for the T1 using my Modded printer.cfg

 ## Extruder Rotation
 ### This is a MUST do!